agrum/Hatch/README.md

 You can place any card from your hand face up under an egg to indicate it's being used as a resource.
 Make sure to keep the resource icon at the bottom of the card visible for you and other players.
 Make sure to provide the proper resources for your egg, as a malnourished egg will not hatch properly.
 You may look at your egg's requirements whenever you want.

+### Wild resource

+Some eggs have a more flexible resource requirement, indicated with a ☆ icon in top left section of the card.
+It indicates any basic resource can be used, square, triangle, circle or wild; but not a sacrifice.

+Inversely, some cards provide an all nurturing basic resource, indicated with a ☆ icon in the bottom center section of the card.
+It indicates it can be used to meet the requirement of any resource for an egg, square, triangle, circle or wild; but not a sacrifice.

 ## Hatching an egg

 You can turn any egg face up to make it hatch.
 If the exact resources required for hatching are attached to the egg, the resources are consumed, and the dragon is now on the board, ready to attack.
 The resources used are sent to the discard pile.
 If the resources don't match exactly, e.g., not the right resources, too many, or not enough, both resources and dragon are sent to the discard pile.